NerTzhuLz/PhoenixBot/README.md

     * Replaces squad player count with "X" in the host message
     * Cannot close full lobbies (These will no longer be open anyway)
 * AddPlayer (host only)
-    * Adds one to the players in the squad (if a random joins after a squad is hosted)
+    * Adds one to the number of players in the squad
+        * Used if you find someone in Warframe's recruiting chat/have a friend join outside of the Discord server
-    * If this will fill squad, require an extra -o argument
+    * If this will fill squad, require an extra -o argument (see help message)
 * RemovePlayer (host only)
     * Removes one nameless player from the squad
+    * NOT for kicking people out - just for removing people you've added with "AddPlayer"
     * Cannot go below the number of people who have used "join" + the host
-    * complement to the "AddPlayer" command

 Dev-level commands (Unique to this server):
 * ImportRelics